Domiarik1/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal8.md

 * question 1

-* How will AI adoption affect residents and staff, and what measures are needed to maintain trust and transparency.
+* How will AI adoption affect residents and staff, and what measures are needed to maintain trust and transparency?

 * question 2